leinonen/go-lisp/docs/operations.md

 # Operations Reference

-Complete guide to all operations and built-in functions in the Lisp interpreter.
+Complete guide to all operations and built-in functions in Go Lisp.

 ## Function Definition